sreynolds203/Able-University/README.md

 of the specified section.
 The section that I chose was to build an online directory for a University as well as a parking permit service.
 The users could fill out information and receive an email with the verification of the permit.

+Android Studio was used to create this project